Chapter 1:

 “Yeah, it’s me.
 I've got important news for you, Satsuki.
 Are you busy?”
 His voice was deep and without a hint of playfulness.

-“No, not at all,” Satsuki replied.
+“No, not at all,” Satsuki said.
 “I’m with my nephew, that's all.
 So, what’s going on?”

 “Me and the other monks have news about the Leech’s location, as well as her underlings.”

 Ryoma’s heart ached at those words.
-Then there was heat.
+Then there was a heat.
 A heat that grew from the pit of his stomach and a heat that rose through his chest.

 Everything.
 He needed to know everything about this!
 But he remained silent.
 He needed to stay level-headed.